Annual Enrollment for 2017 -- October 10-28.

 See also: HP-administered benefits -- COBRA, troubleshooting retiree health coverage, discounts...

 For more mutual help on these topics and many others, join the HP Alumni Association.
-You are eligible to join the HP Alumni Association if you were formerly a regular, direct employee of Hewlett-Packard, Hewlett Packard Enterprise, or HP Inc. – or have a defined retirement or termination date.
+You are eligible to join the HP Alumni Association if you were formerly a regular, direct employee of Hewlett-Packard, HP Inc, or Hewlett Packard Enterprise– or have a defined retirement or termination date.
 Thanks to the HPAA's Supporting Members, there is no charge to join.

 The Hewlett-Packard Alumni Association is an independent volunteer organization of former HP, HP Inc, and Hewlett Packard Enterprise employees – and current employees in the process of leaving.
 Operated by former employees who volunteer their time; not officially endorsed or supported.